anweiss/cddl/README.md

 cddl = { version = "<version>", default-features = false }
 ```

+Zero-copy parsing is implemented to the extent that is possible, with prefixed byte strings containing whitespace being one of the few exceptions where allocation is required.

-JSON validation is dependent on the heap allocated [`Value`](https://docs.rs/serde_json/1.0.40/serde_json/value/index.html) type, but since this type isn't supported in a `no_std` context per https://japaric.github.io/serde-json-core/serde_json_core/index.html#non-features, the JSON validation module does not support `no_std`.
+Both JSON and CBOR validation are dependent on their respective heap allocated `Value` types, but since these types aren't supported in a `no_std` context, they subsequently aren't supported in a `no_std` context in this crate.

 ## Dependency graph